hudasudi/GitHub-Profiles/README.md

 ## 🔍 What It Does
 - Search GitHub users by username
-- Show profile picture, name, bio, followers, and following
+- Show profile picture, name, bio, followers, and following and repos
-- List top 10 repositories
+- List top 10 **public** repositories

 ---